kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(d\) A curriculum for initial training and continuing training of each instructor or evaluator employed to instruct in a proposed curriculum; and

-\(e\) For each curriculum that provides for the issuance of a certificate or rating in fewer than the minimum hours prescribed by part 61 of this chapter—
+\(e\) For each curriculum that provides for the issuance of a certificate or rating in fewer than the minimum hours prescribed by [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]]—

 \(1\) A means of demonstrating the ability to accomplish such training in the reduced number of hours; and